nio-blocks/communication/docs/publisher.md

 Publisher
 =========
-The Publisher block sends incoming signals to the configured topic.
-Topics can be static or dynamic bassed on the first signal in a list of signals.
+The Publisher block sends input signals to the configured topic.
+Publisher blocks can send signals on a configured topic to any instance within the same system.
+Signals must be valid JSON.

 Properties
 ----------